-Unit 7 is the typical Douglas fir plantation found throughout PGFHP.
+This stand is occupied by typical Douglas fir plantation found throughout CCHP.
 Overstocked, this unit has vast areas where there is little or no understory vegetation and the competition for light, moisture and nutrients causes the entire plantation to be stressed and increasingly vulnerable to attack by diseases, insects and fire.
-In the area between Spine Line and Arbutus Trails, there is tree diversity, included many Madrone, and a healthy understory.
 Unit provides below average wildlife habitat.
+Idea relative density is between 35 and 40.
+This stand doesn't provide the best habitat for wildlife.

-Unit needs restoration thinning (VDT) leaving between 100 and 140 trees per acre.
-The average diameter of leave trees would be approximately 10 inches.
+Implement restoration thinning (VDT) leaving 100+ trees per acre.
+The average diameter of leave trees would be approximately 15 inches.
 This spacing would reduce competition, improve tree vigor and allow light to reach the forest floor; stimulate the reestablishment of understory vegetation; begin providing enhanced wildlife habitat.
-Under plant cedar and hemlock to create 2nd canopy adding much needed species diversity and vertical stand structure.
+Under plant of cedar and hemlock to create 2nd canopy would add much needed species diversity and vertical canopy structure.

-Map Unit # Species Age Acres Trees/Acre 8 RC/DF/GF/RA 100 70 96
+Map Unit # Species Age Acres Trees/Acre 15 Douglas fir 46/78 47 223